sfayn2/sfayn_gqlserver/README.md

 - Supports snapshot sync from external systems or manual CSV import (by request)

-> OMS-agnostic: Can integrate with any system via snapshot sync and available webhooks APIs.
+> OMS-agnostic: Can integrate with any system via snapshot sync or available webhooks APIs.

 ## Work in Progress